-The main risks arising from the consolidated entity's financial instruments are interest rate risk, foreign currency risk, credit risk and liquidity risk.
+The main risks arising from the consolidated entity's financial instruments are interest rate risk, foreign currency risk, price risk, credit risk and liquidity risk.
+Interest rate risk is not significant given the consolidated entity has no borrowings, though the opportunity to achieve the most advantageous rates of deposit interest is considered in conjunction with managing exposures to other financial risks.
 The consolidated entity uses different methods to measure and manage different types of risks to which it is exposed.
-These include monitoring levels of exposure to interest rate and foreign exchange risk and assessments of market forecasts for interest rates and foreign exchange.
-Ageing analysis and monitoring of specific credit allowances are undertaken to manage credit risk; liquidity risk is monitored through the development of future rolling cash flow forecasts.
+These include monitoring levels of exposure to foreign exchange risk and assessments of market forecasts for foreign exchange rates.
+Ageing analysis and monitoring of specific credit allowances are undertaken to manage credit risk and liquidity risk is monitored through the development of future rolling cash flow forecasts.